 Getting to the Border Abbeys from Edinburgh or Glasgow

 Edinburgh is the nearest city to the Border Abbeys and is only around 38 miles away from the most northern town Melrose.
 Glasgow is around 80 – 90 miles away and a much longer drive on country roads.

-I used the local buses to get to Edinburgh from St Boswells (the town nearest to Dryburgh Abbey) and it took around an hour and a half and was really reasonably priced at £4.50 for the single journey using their app (correct as at February 2019).
-You can see more information about the buses at their website here.
+I used the local buses to get to Edinburgh from St Boswells (the town nearest to Dryburgh Abbey) and it took around an hour and a half and was really reasonably priced at £5.25 for the single journey using their app (correct as at April 2023).

 Trains aren’t widespread in the area but you can get to Tweedbank or Galashiels which is near Melrose and take buses from there on.
 It takes around 55 minutes to Tweedbank from Edinburgh or just over 2 hours from Glasgow – see here for more details.

-Accommodations near the Borders Abbeys
+Where to stay near the Borders Abbeys

-If you’re wondering where to base yourself when visiting the abbeys then it’s really entirely up to you.
+If you’re wondering where to base yourself when visiting the abbeys here are some ideas.
 I have a bit of a soft spot for the town of Melrose after spending numerous weeks there on holiday in the past, but any of the big towns are good.

 If, like us, you’re travelling with a dog, you can often find pet friendly accommodation too!
 We thoroughly enjoyed the cottage and would definitely recommend it if you’re a family or like to have a self catering option.

 If you’re looking for a hotel here’s a recommendation for each of the towns near the abbeys for you to jump start your accommodation search from.